|Road:||M3 between J8 and J9|

 Scenes from Gladiator were filmed near here before the services were built.

 A West Cornwall Pasty Company outlet opened here on the southbound side on Friday 4 April and is one of the two first internal West Cornwall Pasty Company outlets at a Moto site.
 An M&S store also opened here on the southbound side on Thursday 10 April 2014.
+Another M&S store is due to join its southbound counterpart on the northbound side on 12 March, replacing the EDC restaurant currently here.

 The services were built in a join partnership between Swayfields and Roadchef and the opening was delayed for several years, finally happening in 2001.
 On the 19 November 2008 Roadchef sold their part (everything except the petrol station) to Moto for £9.5 million as they were looking to channel more money into their existing sites, and until now Moto didn't have a service station in this area.
 The services still use Roadchef's style of road signs.